libretro/ep128emu-core/README.md

   * use original or enhanced ROM for Enterprise (faster memory test)
   * zoom and info keys for player 1
   * autofire button and speed for player 1
+* Mouse input is also enabled for those few programs that support it

 ### Other features
 * Save/load state, rewind